-19.1 All data pertaining to the employment of the members of the faculty shall be placed in a central personnel file within the office of the administrative officer designated by the Administration.
-This data shall include the usual pre-employment materials such as college transcripts, letters of application, curriculum vitae, evaluation reports, correspondence and copies of materials reflecting professional development and achievements.
+19.1 All data pertaining to the employment of the members of this unit shall be placed in a central personnel file within the office of the administrative officer designated by the Administration.
+This data shall include the usual pre-employment materials such as college transcripts, letters of application, curriculum vita, evaluation reports, correspondence and copies of materials reflecting professional development and achievements.

-19.2 Each faculty member shall be informed when material is placed in his or her file and shall have the right to append or affix his or her comments to the file.
+19.2 Each member of the bargaining unit shall be informed when material is placed in his or her file and shall have the right to append or affix his comments to the file.

-19.3 Upon reasonable notice, no longer than forty-eight hours, a faculty member (in the company of his or her Union representative if he or she so wishes) may inspect his or her file and secure copies of any materials therein.
+19.3 Upon reasonable notice, no longer than forty-eight hours, a member of the bargaining unit (in the company of his or her Union representative if he or she so wishes) may inspect his or her file and secure copies of any materials therein.
 The file may also be open to duly authorized personnel who are charged with responsibility in the areas of evaluation, promotion, tenure and reappointment.

-19.4 No other personnel file shall be maintained by the Institute covering the faculty.
+19.4 No other personnel file shall be maintained by the Institute covering members of the bargaining unit.